cainmagi/Dockerfiles/manual.md

 To view the list of image building, click [here](./dockerlist).

+To view extra manuals about xUbuntu, click [here](./manual-xubuntu).

 ## Guideline for using DGX

 As a DGX user, you could: